A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Governing Equations

 Hydraulic transient equations for pipes are widely covered in literature, particularly for water transport.
 However, for non-Newtonian fluids like Bingham fluids or other complex rheologies, the available literature is much scarcer.
 In this context, we use a standard formulation for slurry flows \cite{oliveira2015}, used to model a pipe hammer with Bingham fluids in laminar systems of constant internal diameter and constant upstream head pressure.
 We include a friction model accounting for the laminar and turbulent hydrodynamic character of the flow, several alternatives for the valve closure model, and also the convective effects contained in the term $\bu \partial \bu / \partial x$, usually neglected in this kind of simulations.

-In this article, the pressure and velocity wave propagation after the closure of a control valve at the pipeline downstream section, is modeled as depicted in Figure~\ref{fig:setup}.
+\fg{We model the velocity $u:[0,L] \rightarrow \bR$ and pressure fields $p:[0,L] \rightarrow \bR$ over the real interval (the pipe) $[0,L]$}.
+The wave propagation after the closure of a control valve at the pipeline downstream section, is modeled as depicted in Figure~\ref{fig:setup}.
 In this setup, an upstream head reservoir of height $H$ is connected to the pipe of inner diameter $D$ and total length $L$.
-A control valve is located at the downstream section of the system, which can close instantaneously ($T=0$) or gradually ($T>0$) depending on the operating conditions, where $T$ is the closure time.
-The condition $T=0$ is usually considered the most adverse scenario for pipeline safety.
-In this context, the one-dimensional (1D) averaged momentum and mass balance equations reads:
+A control valve is located at the downstream section of the system, which can close instantaneously ($T_c=0$) or gradually ($T_c>0$) depending on the operating conditions, where $T_c$ is the closure time.
+In this context, the one-dimensional (1D) averaged momentum and mass balance equations \cite{chaudhry2014, oliveira2015} read:

-where $\eta$ is the fluid Bingham viscosity and $\rho_m$ stands for the fluid density, which is understood as a mixture density for a bi-phasic media, as it will be explained later on.
-The parameters $P_o,U_o$ stand for a characteristic pressure and a characteristic velocity, respectively.
+where \fg{$f(\Rey, \He)$ is a non-constant friction factor, i.e., it varies in space and time with the local velocity, and $\rho_m$ stands for the mixture density, as it will be explained later in Section \ref{sec:wave}}.
+The parameters $P_o,U_o$ stand for characteristics pressure and velocity scales, respectively.
 Namely, we set $P_o = \rho_m g H$ and $U_o$ as the stationary laminar flow mean velocity before the valve closure:

+where $\eta$ is the fluid Bingham viscosity.
+In other words, we set $U_o$ as the Hagen-Poiseuille formula for average flow velocity in a circular pipe.

+In addition, $\widetilde{\Rey}= \frac{\rho U_o D }{\eta}$ stands for a reference (and constant) Reynolds number computed with the characteristic velocity.
+On the other hand, the \fg{instantaneous} Reynolds ($\Rey$) and Hedstrom ($\He$) numbers are introduced as follows \cite{abulnaga2021}:

+where $\tau_y$ is the fluid yield stress.
+It's worth noting that the system initial condition will heavily depend on both, the Reynolds and the Hedstrom number.
+For turbulent regimes, higher friction factors will be computed, thus leading to $16/(f \Rey) \ll 1$.
+A similar phenomena will be depicted for large Hedstrom numbers, where high yield-stresses will naturally lead a larger friction with the walls.
+In Figure \ref{fig:ini_condition}, we show the starting conditions for friction and velocity of the system, for a range of Hedstrom numbers, using the parameter setup from \fg{Tables \ref{tab:t1}, \ref{tab:t2} and \ref{tab:t3}, for a 30\% concentration copper slurry}.
+The reader should note that the friction factor is a non-constant parameter in the simulation, thus increasing the overall numerical complexity as it is necessary to recompute the factor $f \Rey$ at each time-step, in each mesh node.